LGL DORA

 Phonemic Awareness Example

-Our screening tool analyzes three different phonemic awareness skills, each important in the development of foundational reading skills.
-For example, with blending, the student hears, “Combine the sounds /d/ /o/ /g/.
+Our screening tool analyzes phonemic awareness skills important in the development of foundational reading skills.
+For example, the student hears, “Combine the sounds /d/ /o/ /g/.
 What word did you hear?”
-Each face wiggles and plays a word.
-The student clicks to choose an answer.
+The faces on screen wiggle and the student clicks each one to listen to a different word.
+The student then clicks the face that had the audio that blended the phonemes correctly.

 Dexterity Test

-As part of our dyslexia screening process, DORA DS contains a short bubble-popping test to identify false low scores for all students who may not be developmentally ready to follow instructions.
+As part of our screening process, DORA DS provides a short bubble-popping test.
+This allows us to identify false low scores for students who may not be developmentally ready to follow online instructions.

 “To support universal reading literacy, we designed DORA DS to give teachers a diagnostic evaluation of gaps in early reading skills that may be indicators of dyslexia.
 Our screener is appropriate for Kindergarteners, 1st grade students, 2nd grade students, and 3rd grade students.
 With over 20 years of experience in reading diagnosis and personalized instruction, we know that overcoming dyslexia requires early identification and intervention.”